DIY Hicat® Adaptation

 Once the cut is made clean up the coir on the tube edge with secateurs.

-Carefully strip back the coir from the top end cap using a flat headed screwdriver to prise the coir away from the inside edge of the end cap, pulling coir in small sections while you work around the disc - the coir will come away with a layer or two of the MDF stuck to it, which is normal, but the trick is to lever the coir away with as little MDF stuck to it as possible just in case you want to re-wrap the end cap as described later.
+Carefully strip back the coir from the top end cap using a flat headed screwdriver to prise the coir away from the inside edge of the end cap, pulling coir in small sections while you work around the disc - the coir may come away with a layer or two of the MDF stuck to it, which is normal, but the trick is to lever the coir away with as little MDF stuck to it as possible just in case you want to re-wrap the end cap as described later.

-There will also be 3-4 staples that need to be released from the end cap - use a small flat headed screwdriver to prise the staples & then remove fully with needle nose pliers if you have a pair.
+There will also be staples that need to be released from the end cap - use a small flat headed screwdriver to prise the staples & then remove fully with needle nose pliers if you have a pair.

 Clean up the end cap & then glue it onto the tube making sure that the 5mm rebate that runs around the edge of the end cap is fully engaged into the tube - if you have a stapler you can also peel back the coir slightly around the edge & staple through to the inside edge of the end cap.